 Do you think you know your Minnesota Twins trivia?
 Give these questions a try and you might be this month’s winner.
-This month, just like the Minnesota Twins you are playing just for fun, there are no prizes.
+No one answered the September questions correctly so we will leave them out here.
+This month the winner will get an 8×10 autographed picture of catcher Lenny Webster who played for the Twins from 1989-1993 and went on to play for the Expos, Phillies, Orioles and the Red Sox.
 The winner will be the first person to answer this months Twins trivia questions correctly so send in your correct answers to us in an e-mail at firstname.lastname@example.org .
-We will list your name and city here so everyone knows that you know your Twins history.
+We will also list your name and city here so everyone knows that you know your Twins history.

 1. We will start you off with an easy one.
 What Twins pitcher holds the major league record for most home runs given up in a single season and how many did he give up?

 2. A bit more difficult.
 Name the first Twins switch-hitter to bat in a game.

 3. This one-time Twins pitcher won over 250 games, pitched in the big leagues for 18 seasons and in 6 of those seasons led the league in wild pitches, who was he?
 I believe he holds the AL record for wild pitches.

 4. In my 12 years with the Twins I only hit a total of 74 home runs but 4 of them were grand slams and in one season I hit 3 grand slams, do you know who I am?

 5. Of course the last one is the toughest of all.
 The Twins are credited with being the first team in baseball to measure length of home runs, what year did they start to do this?